oscarfonts/gt-exporter/README.rst

 Geotools Format Converter
 =========================

-Reads a source database and dumps all the geodata to a target database.
+Transfers all geodata from a source database to a target database.
 Supported formats are:

 * PostGIS
 * Spatialite
 * H2
 * Oracle Spatial (not tested, needs ojdbc7.jar from Oracle).
-* Shapefile or directory-of-shapefiles
+* A shapefile or directory of shapefiles

 Get the code and compile